ilanschnell/bitarray/examples/represent.md

     >>> b = deserialize(x)
     >>> assert a == b and a.endian() == b.endian()

-This is the recommended way to (de)serialize bitarray objects.
-The exact format of this representation is guaranteed not to change in future releases.
+This is the recommended (and fasted) way to (de)serialize bitarray objects into bytes objects.
+The exact format of this representation is guaranteed to not change in future releases.

 Hexadecimal representation